This version is marked as work-in-progress. This means that it is still subject to change.

 The protocol also defines what status information is published for developers, configurators, as well as users of the drone.
-It additionally provides guidance to manage conflicts between commands from different sources.
+It additionally provides ways to assign control to different sources.

 The protocol supports a number of hardware setups, and enables gimbals with varying capabilities.

 The original protocol design document can be found here.

 To accommodate gimbals with varying capabilities, and various hardware setups, "a gimbal" is conceptually split into two parts:

 - Gimbal Device: the actual gimbal device, hardware and software.

 - Gimbal Manager: software to deconflict gimbal messages and commands from different sources, and to abstract the capabilities of the Gimbal Device from gimbal users.

 The Gimbal Manager and Gimbal Device expose respective message sets that can be used for: gimbal manager/device discovery, querying capabilities, publishing status, and various types of orientation/attitude control.

 The key concept to understand is that a Gimbal Manager has a 1:1 relationship with a particular Gimbal Device, and is the only party on the MAVLink network that is allowed to directly command that device - it does so using the Gimbal Device message set.